jbhopkins/bioxtasraw/docs/source/tutorial/s3_abscarbon.rst

 This section teaches you how to set up absolute scale using glassy carbon (NIST SRM 3600) as a reference.
 It assumes you have completed :ref:`Parts 1 <s3p1>`, :ref:`2 <s3p3>` and :ref:`3 <s3p4>`\ .
 Note that you can use water (:ref:`Part 4 <s3p5>`) or glassy carbon for absolute scale calibration in RAW.
+Glassy carbon is the more accurate approach, if available.

 There are two ways to use glassy carbon as a standard in RAW.
 One way follows the NIST protocol, and will deliver the most accurate results.
 However, this method depends on